- Potential Areas of Disagreement

 The issue will then be considered at second tier management level and/or include Team Around the Family, with direct communication taking place with the designated professional or named professional for safeguarding within the individual agency or at a second tier management level.

-If the area of conflict relates to whether a case meets the threshold for a referral or service from Children's Social Care, then the CAF / Early Help Assessment / TAC Implementation Officer will also be involved in this discussion.
-This discussion should take place within the appropriate timescales.
+If the area of conflict relates to whether a case meets the threshold for a referral or service from Children's social care, then the Early Help Assessment/TAC Implementation Officer will also be involved in this discussion.

 5. Stage Three: Formal Dispute Procedure